pbrudnick/elixir_cool_libs_talk/README.md

 This is a basic Phoenix `Species App` :bird: :herb: done with :heart:

+## How to follow the talk:
+ 1. `git clone git@github.com:pbrudnick/elixir_cool_libs_talk.git` or just `fork` it!
+ 2. `git checkout <BRANCH_NAME>` for the desired topic of the talk
+ 3. Read the README.md of each branch to know the additions and more details.
+ 4. Run it!

 ## Branch logic
 In the different branches I will be adding some cool libs to my app.
 Each branch will be incremental from the previous one in order to adding functionality to the app.